Project-Owl/dms-lite-docker/README.md

 -   If you would like to see the logging output of all the containers running then run  `docker-compose -f docker-compose-serial.yml or docker-compose-wifi-serial.yml up`.
 This will show a bunch of output of the running containers.
 If you would like to close out the service hit ctrl+c on your machines keyboard.

-- If no db is detected make sure your .env is corect and that there is no space after the equals sign.
+- If you get this error `ERROR: Named volume "<PATH_TO_DB>:/db:rw" is used in service "web" but no declaration was found in the volumes section.` make sure your file path is correct in the .env file and mkae sure data.db is not at the end of your path.

 ## Contributing